Has the trickle-down theory failed to help poor in India?

 The new economic reforms in the early 1990s, popularly known as, Liberalisation, Privatisation and Globalisation (LPG model) aimed at making the Indian economy as the fastest growing economy and globally competitive.
 The series of reforms undertaken with respect to the industrial sector, trade as well as financial sector aimed at making the economy more efficient.
-These reforms freed up India from many bureaucratic hurdles and red tape, providing the foundation for strong
+These reforms freed up India from many bureaucratic hurdles and red tape, providing the foundation for strong economic growth.

 Due to the opening up of the Indian market for world trade, many multinational IT companies, automobile companies, electronics and fast-food giants like McDonald’s and KFC set up their manufacturing units or services in several cities in India.
 The inflow of foreign direct investment (FDI) increased.
 It was believed that these reforms will bring help to eradicate poverty in rural India with trickling down of economic growth to the people at the bottom of the pyramid of Indian society.

 However, the trickle-down theory has failed to help the poor of the country.
 The benefits of growth have reached to the urban middle-class people only.
 The trickle-down theory argues for financial benefits to large businesses, investors and entrepreneurs to stimulate economic growth.

 The underlying premise behind globalisation is that the transfer of wealth from the developed countries to the developing countries would eventually result in a scenario where those at the bottom of the ladder in the developing countries would benefit from the wealth flowing into their economies.